Girls Who Code are opening up opportunities to learn and grow. Check them out today!

-Watch Kitchen Matters, a video series exploring materials science concepts through home cooking and baking in 5- to 10-minute videos.
+Watch Kitchen Matters, a video series exploring materials science concepts through home cooking and baking, in 5- to 10-minute videos.
 This series is created by MIT Department of Materials Science & Engineering graduate students.
-This series highlights the intersections of materials science and food science.
+The series highlights the intersections of materials science and food science.
 Middle and high school students can check out their trailer here!

 Geek out with Best Buy’s Geek Squad Academy!
 Suggested ages 10-18.
 Check out Best Buy’s Teen Tech Center here.

 Digital Media Academy Tech Summer Camp Tech Summer Camp has opportunities for campers and staff.
 See what’s available for campers here and staff here this Summer.

 The Journal of Emerging Investigators (JEI) “provides young science enthusiasts the opportunity to receive feedback from PhD-level scientists and experience the process of peer review.”